 When it comes to showing empathy, you must make sure to convey it appropriately through words.
 Here are some approaches you should take while communicating-

-- “I can understand how frustrating it is when…”
+- “It is understandable how frustrating it is when…”

-- “I know how confusing it must be when…”
+- “We know how confusing it must be when…”

 - “I imagine how upsetting it is to…”